stqcky/SharedESP/README.md

 # SharedESP
-Shares the ESP between users of this LUA
+Shares the ESP between the users of this LUA

 ![](stuff/showcase.gif)